 I started with customer development interviews, trying to understand a users job to be done and continued utilising interview processes right up to usability testing on the production site.

 I was able to employ various methods from my UX interview playbook including five whys, visual card sorting and monopoly value prioritisation.

-Armed with a stack of cards I then asked users to pick up to 10 items to create a dish information card.
-After this, I asked the user to remove all but the essential items to see what was left.
+Armed with a stack of cards I asked users to pick up to 10 items to create a dish information card.
+After this, I asked the user to remove half to see what was left.

-I tallied up the results of both to help give me some quantifiable evidence to support the inclusion of some data points over others.
+I tallied up the results of both experiments to help give me some quantifiable evidence to support the inclusion and organisation of some data points over others.

 Once the first two weeks of user testing had passed I set about creating personas based on the people I had met.
 These helped me create useful stereotypes that reflected these users personalities, tastes, objectives and obstacles.
 I created industry-specific measures that helped me communicate how these users would differ from one another when making decisions.

 These niche measures captured eating related traits like a person's group dynamic (were they leaders or followers), their appetite for risk (pun intended) and other behaviours identified as poignant to meal selection.